Unhappy with your starting salary? Don’t settle for less!

 Lastly, an email enables you and your manager to save face if the answer is a hard no.

-Will an email on its work?
+Will an email on its own work?
 Probably not.
-You’ll likely need to speak to your manager, HR team, or senior boss to get any raise signed off, but that’s OK.
+You'll probably need to speak to your manager, HR team or senior boss to get a raise signed off, but that's OK.
 The email is the start of the process.

 How to ask if the salary is negotiable via email